tomcl/HowToUseGitTJWC/README.md

 ## Centralised Workflow: Cloning a Cloud Repository with Write Access

 The use case here is when you are part of, or lead, a team using a cloud-based Git (typically Github) central repository (repo).
 You are expected to **Push** your own commits and manage merges.
 You will be a project contributor with write access.
-This is the simplest Git workflow, but not the usual one.
+This is the simplest Git workflow, which should be understood fully first, but not the usual one.
 For the usual open source case when you contribute without write access - and somone else **Pulls** your commits - see [Forking Workflow](#forking-workflow).

 For Github best practice, using *branches*, see [here](#github-branches) after you have mastered the simplest workflow.
 Practically, in many use cases where code is shared, using branches for each individual contribution is a good idea.
 Once you understand the simplest workflow using branches is no extra effort and has many benefits.